BumThunders/BosElectronics/README.md

 instructions on how to set up you Deej compatible audio controller

-download deej.exe and config.ymal
+1: download deej.exe and config.ymal

-plug in audio controller into a usb port
+2: plug in audio controller into a usb port

-open config.ymal
+3: open config.ymal with notepad

-change COM port to the usb plug you are conected to [line 22]

-(you can check in device manager under "universal serrial bus controllers")
+4: change COM port to the usb plug you are conected to (line 22) (you can check in device manager under "universal serrial bus controllers")

-change dials 0-4 to the .exe aplications you want to controll, multiple applications can be set to a single dial by seperating them with commas
+5: change dials 0-4 to the .exe aplications you want to controll, multiple applications can be set to a single dial by seperating them with commas

-run deej.exe
+6: run deej.exe

 To have deej open in the background every time you start your computer follow instructions bellow:

-right click on deej.exe and create shortcut copy shortcut press windowskey+R type in: shell:startup paste shortcut
+1: right click on deej.exe and create shortcut

+2: copy shortcut

+3: press windowskey+R

+4: type in: shell:startup

+5: paste shortcut